moemursi/my-collect-cb-gh-000/README.md

 ## Objectives

 1. Build a method that yields members of a collection to a block.
-2. Control the return value of a method that uses `yield` such that it returns a new collection.
+2. Control the return value of a method that uses `yield` such that it returns a new collection. k

 ## Instructions